 An update of Wallace's zoogeographic map

-Published in Science in January 2013, “An Update of Wallace’s Zoogeographic Regions of the World” by Ben Holt, Jean-Philippe Lessard, Carsten Rahbek and 12 other CMEC researchers, provides a long overdue update to one of the most fundamental maps of global biodiversity.
+Published in Science in January 2013, by Ben Holt, Jean-Philippe Lessard, Carsten Rahbek and 12 other CMEC researchers.
+A long overdue update to one of the most fundamental maps of global biodiversity.

 Migrants delayed by drought in Africa